conlin-matt/SurfRCaT/docs/tutorials.md

     <img src="images/rectif_Tutorial1.png" class="img-responsive" alt="">

-17. Based on the rectified products, we will visually (and very roughly) estimate the dimensions of the sandbar in real-world space.
-By treating the left-most section of the bar as a triangle, and the right-most section as a rectangle, an overall area of the feature can be estimated as ~8500 square meters.
-If we assume an average thickness of the feature of, say, 0.5 m, we can obtain a sediment volume within this feature of ~4250 cubic meters, equivalent to approximately 460 standard dump trucks-worth of sediment.
+17. Based on the rectified products, we can (very roughly) estimate the position of the beach north of the inlet relative to that of the beach south of the inlet.
+It appears that the beach to the north of the inlet is prograded by ~30 m relative to the south, likely because of an interruption of predominately southward longshore sediment transport in this region caused by the jetties.
+We could import the image data into Matlab or Python (see [Extensions](https://conlin-matt.github.io/SurfRCaT/extensions.html)) to perform more precise analyses.

 ---